Dual Diagnosis Definition And Management

 • People with an anxiety disorder might be more likely to use depressants, including alcohol.

-• People experiencing depression might use stimulants, such as prescription medications.
+• People experiencing depression might use stimulants, including such as prescription medications or illicit substances.

-The conditions listed may be treatable through talk therapy, medication, or a combination of the two.
+The listed conditions may be treatable through talk therapy, medication, or a combination these treatments.
 In some cases, mental health conditions may not be related to substance use and could arise from other cognitive disabilities.
-For example, autistic adults may be more likely to experience depression or anxiety due to social masking.
-While depression may be treated with medication, autism is not curable and may be considered neurodiversity.
+For example, adults who have autism may be more likely to experience depression or anxiety due to social masking.
+While depression may be treated with medication, autism is not curable and is often considered a form of neurodiversity, which is an identity for some people.

 Managing treatment options